-Palatka is a small city of 10,000 people on the St Johns River about 60 miles upriver (south) from Jacksonville.
+Palatka is a small city of 10,500 people on the St Johns River about 60 miles upriver (south) from Jacksonville.
 It is strategically located at a sharp bend on the river that is the unofficial boundary between "upriver" and "downriver" St. Johns.

 In the old days, the larger steamboats could load up in Jacksonville or northern seaports and easily navigate the deep waters of the St Johns River to Palatka.

 In more recent times, the Seminole tribe lived in the area and named it Pilotaikita which in their language meant "crossing over" or "cows crossing", a reference to the narrowing of the river at this location.

 Denys Rolle was a wealthy English philanthropist who developed a 78,000 acre plantation and recruited settlers from the streets of London, including paupers, pickpockets and prostitutes.
 Many came as indentured servants.
 Most of them ran away as soon as they could because they couldn't handle the hot, humid climate and harsh working conditions.

 Rolle replaced the runaways with black slaves imported from West Africa.
 The plantation eventually failed and Rolle abandoned the operation and took his slaves to Great Exuma, Bahamas.
 The point of land in East Palatka where it all started is still known as Rollestown and there is a historical marker there that tells the story.

 Palatka's riverfront location was recognized long ago by the military as an important point for controlling the St Johns River.
 Forts were built in the area during the Seminole Wars from 1817 to 1858.

 Things began to boom again after the war and several hotels were built to accommodate northern tourists who came for the temperate climate in the winters and the good fishing, hunting and boating.

 The town was nearly destroyed by fire in 1884 and was rebuilt almost entirely with brick structures.
 Many of these still stand today in the nicely restored downtown area.
 Many of the old buildings are decorated with colorful murals celebrating milestones in the city's history.

 Judge Isaac H. Bronson was a prominent local figure, and his house - known in the old days as Sunny Point - is a historic site now known as the Bronson-Mulholland House at 100 Madison Street in Palatka.
 It is on the U.S. National Register of Historic Places and is open to the public for visits and is also used as a museum and is also available for special events.

-Ravine Garden State Park is a 59 acre park that was built by the Works Progress Administration during the depression with cypress buildings, rock gardens and fieldstone terraces.
+Ravine Garden State Park is a 59 acre park that was built by the Works Progress Administration during the depression with cypress buildings, rock gardens and field stone terraces.
 The park entrance is called the Court of States and boasts a 64 foot high monument dedicated to President Franklin D. Roosevelt.